 JI Hotel, which was previously marketed first under the name of HanTing Hotel and then HanTing Seasons Hotels, is typically located in city centers or central business districts.
 These hotels target travelers who seek a quality experience in hotel stays.
-JI Hotels offer rooms with a quality comparable to three-to four-star hotels, but are priced at competitive rates.
+JI Hotels offer rooms with a quality comparable to three- to four-star hotels, but are priced at competitive rates.
 In addition, these hotels offer complimentary wireless Internet access throughout the premises, spacious lobbies with laser printers, computers, free drinks, and a cafe serving breakfast and simple meals.
-As of December 31, 2018, we had 553 JI Hotels in operation and an additional 282 JI Hotels under development.
+As of December 31, 2019, we had 831 JI Hotels in operation and an additional 477 JI Hotels under development.

-Orange Hotel Select
+Orange Hotel

-Orange Hotel Select is our midscale hotel brand.
+Orange Hotel, previously marketed under two brand names: Orange Hotel and Orange Select Hotel, is our midscale hotel brand.
 These hotels are mini versions of our Crystal Orange Hotels with advanced sound-proof design.
-As of December 31, 2018, we had 172 hotels branded Orange Hotel Select in operation and an additional 96 hotels branded Orange Hotel Select under development.
+As of December 31, 2019, we had 248 Orange Hotels in operation and an additional 150 Orange Hotels under development.